andymorse/bypassnro/README.md

 skip.cmd
 ```

 This will skip the entire OOBE process including microsoft account and ANY questions during the setup process.
-It still allows you to select your language, region, and keyboard layout.